h2th3k/gittest/README.md

 ```
 After resolving the difference, the confict will be gone.
 And if you do `git log` again, you can see the log info showing both main and sub-branch again.

-Sometimes when you go `git merge main` you can will get
+Sometimes when you go `git merge main` you can still get
 ```
 Already up to date.
 ```